JUSTICE SOCIETY OF AMERICA

 22 June 1941: German troops carry out Operation Barbarossa, an invasion of Soviet-occupied Poland, breaking Hitler's nonaggression pact with Stalin and embroiling Germany in a two-front war.

 Green Lantern is elected chairman of the JSA, which pledges to raise $1,000,000 for war orphans.
 When Johnny Thunder is unable to raise his share, the Thunderbolt summons honorary member, the Flash to make up the difference.
 NOTE: The original story was the first time in print that Superman and Batman appeared together in the same story.
-The end of the story announces that Green Lantern is now an honorary member (coinciding with the debut of Green Lantern Comics) and Hourman is granted "a leave of absence" (marking the end of his strip in Adventure).
+The end of the story announces that Green Lantern is now an honorary member (coinciding with the new Green Lantern series) and Hourman is granted "a leave of absence" (because his strip in Adventure was ending).
 They are replaced by Doctor Mid-Nite and Starman.

 All-Star Comics #7 (Oct./Nov.
 1941)